ADAS Onshore Supervisor

 - Sufficient logged time for supervisor level that you wish to attain:

-- Part 2 – 75 hours logged bottom time during occupational dives that include a broad range of SSBA dives (gained over at least 1 years)
+- Part 2 – 75 hours SSBA bottom time during occupational dives that include a broad range of SSBA dives (gained over at least 12 months) and 100 logged dives

 - First Aid Certification